Administration of seasonal influenza and COVID-19 vaccines

 - A group may exceed the “two visitors at a time” rule if dependents of a visitor (or patient in hospital) are in the group and care for the dependents cannot be arranged.

-Recommendation for remote / electronic visits:
+Recommendation for remote or electronic visits

 - Providing interpreter services or acting as a nominated person should be provided remotely unless it is not practicable to do so.